karafka/rdkafka-ruby/README.md

 `rdkafka` was written because of the need for a reliable Ruby client for Kafka that supports modern Kafka at [AppSignal](https://appsignal.com).
 AppSignal runs it in production on very high-traffic systems.

-The most important pieces of a Kafka client are implemented, and we aim to provide all relevant consumer, producer, and admin APIs.
+The most essential pieces of a Kafka client are implemented, and we aim to provide all relevant consumer, producer, and admin APIs.

 ## Table of content